 How to Make Travel Bags for Your Grandkids

-Step One: Make a Plan
+Step One: Plan & Print

 Do some investigating.
 How long will it take your kids to drive to their destination?
 A full day?
 More than a day?
 How often will they stop along the way?
 Based on the answers, determine how many bags you will make and if each grandchild will open bags of their own or if they will share bags as a family – either is great!

 Now it’s time to choose what you’ll put in each bag by browsing through the ideas provided in the free printable below.
-Keep in mind that GRANDMA gets to choose what goes in each bag and MOM & DAD get to decide when the bags get opened.
-Trying to micromanage this part of the fun will only cause stress for your kids, which defeats the purpose entirely.
-As you browse through the ideas, it’s a good idea to choose a variety of surprises (large motor activities for rest stops, conversation starters, snacks, and seat activities).
-Since your adult kids will know what’s in each bag, they won’t be taken by surprise and they will be able to choose the perfect bag at the perfect time.
+Keep in mind that GRANDMA gets to choose what goes in each bag – MOM & DAD get to decide when the bags get opened.
+Trying to micromanage this part of the fun only seems to add additional stress for your kids, which defeats the purpose entirely.

-Once you’ve decided which activities to include, print the corresponding worksheets and Bag Tags, and make a shopping list.
 The free Grumble-Crushing Travel Bag printable has everything you need to get started:

 - Directions

-- Supply lists
+- Shopping lists

-- Printable worksheets, conversation starters, and Bag Tags
+- Bag Tags

 - BONUS: Each Bag Tag has a scripture that is connected to the “surprise”

-Step Three: Decorate
+Step Three: Decorate (Totally optional but very fun!)

-Step Four: Stuff the Bags & Add the Tags
+Step Four: Stuff & Tag the Bags

 Step Five: Deliver